 The shape of the flag is also unusual.
 Slightly taller than it is long, the tall and narrow proportions are such that when displayed vertically [as shown here], with the canton in the upper left, the result appears to the eye as if it is actually a horizontal flag with vertical stripes.

 The truncated profile is not as unexpected as one might imagine.
 Battle flags carried by infantry were near-to-square, because flags could be more easily carried on foot if they were constructed with these proportions.
 This profile allowed for the largest possible signal to be displayed without dragging on the ground, while at the same time minimizing wind resistance.
-While this sort of format can be encountered on piece-and-sewn flags from the Revolutionary War through WWI, it is likewise present on many of the earliest printed parade flags, which first appeared in the latter 1830's - 1840’s.
+While this sort of format can be encountered on pieced-and-sewn flags from the Revolutionary War through WWI, it is likewise present on many of the earliest printed parade flags, which first appeared in the latter 1830's - 1840’s.
 The reason for this design selection for hand-waved flags is unknown.
-It may be that such examples were intended to be used as either flags or as handkerchiefs, to be tacked to staffs and displayed in the obvious fashion, or to be tied around the necks of men and wrapped above the hair of women attending patriotic events.
+It may be that such examples were intended to be used as either flags, to be tacked to staffs and displayed in the obvious fashion, or as kerchiefs, to be waved, tied around the neck, or wrapped about the hair of women while attending patriotic events.

-Prior to the Civil War, private citizens seldom displayed the Stars & Stripes in the same way that they do today.
+Most Americans don’t realize that prior to the Civil War, private citizens seldom displayed the Stars & Stripes in the same way that they do today.
 With the exception of use on merchant ships, one key use appears to have been for display at political parades and rallies.
 That is one very likely explanation of the use of this particular flag.
 Similarly graphic examples, in a myriad of whimsical and dynamic styles, appear in various illustrations of the 1840's, especially those relating to the political factions that supported Whig candidates William Henry Harrison and Henry Clay in 1840 and 1844, respectively.
-Representations in newspapers and on paper ephemera, ribbons, porcelain objects, and other artifacts show all sorts of adaptations of the national flag, with eagles, verbiage, stars with various numbers of points, and other oddities.
+Representations in newspapers and on paper ephemera, ribbons, porcelain objects, and other artifacts, show all sorts of adaptations of the national flag with eagles, verbiage, stars with various numbers of points, and other oddities.

-Whatever the case may be, on those rare occasions in which the blood stripe trait presents itself, it does tend to appear in homemade flags of both the Civil War (1861-65) and, for some reason, WWI (U.S. involvement 1917-18).
-It's also developed a mystical aura in the collector community that has made it very desirable, no matter what the period.
+Whatever the case may be, flags with their canton on the “blood stripe” have developed a mystical aura in the collector community that has made it very desirable no matter what the period.
 While the Mexican War (1846-48) did occur during the proposed window of origin of this particular flag, the reason behind its canton resting on the war stripe probably has nothing to do with wartime America.

 This flag can be displayed in one of the two ways, horizontally, with the canton on the right, or vertically, with the canton on the left, which is the proper manner of display per the flag code and modern flag ethics.
 Display of the American national flag with the canton in the upper left did not enter the American consciousness as the one correct manner of presentation until sometime around the year 1900, and was not formally dictated as such until the flag code was adopted in 1923.
 In the 19th century (and prior) it was just as common to see the flag displayed with the canton on the right.